jtrebicki/Page-Scan-Straightening-Tool/README.md

 Click the four corners of your page in the following order: Left top, right top, right bottom, left bottom

+(The points in the following image are not optimally placed; they are there to show the user interface.
+You have to experiment with the right positioning of the corners.
+From further testing, on the below page, I would place the top left point further down right, the bottom right more up and the bottom left more up and left!)

 ![image-20231106173718875](./README.assets/image-20231106173718875.png)

 ![image-20231106173742057](./README.assets/image-20231106173742057.png)